alexkohler/nargs/README.md

 ## Purpose

 Often, parameters will be added to functions (such as a constructor), and then not actually used within the function.
 This tool was written to flag these types of functions to encourage either removing the parameters or using the blank identifier "_" to indicate that the parameter is intentionally not used.
+It's worth noting that this linter is aggressive by design and may have false positives.

 ## Examples